harikareddy95/dog-vs-cat-logistic-regression-neural-network/README.md

-Using logistic regression with (one neuron) neural network on dog vs cat classifier.
+Using logistic regression with (one neuron) neural network on dog and cat images to classify them.
+The algorithm is coded from scratch without using ready made libraries.
 Currently having a small issue in the code, so didnt upload the results.
 Soon will rectify it and upload the analysis as well.